babase package

 Bases: AppSubsystem

-Access the single shared instance of this class at ba.app.plugins.
+Access the single shared instance of this class via the plugins attr on the App class.

 Bases: Enum